yabwon/SAS_PACKAGES/packages/macroarray.md

 **EXAMPLE 10.** Simpler multiple arrays looping with `rephrase=`, cont.
     Create multiple datasets using a macro.
-Array `alpha`, `beta`, and `gamma` are from the privious example.
+Array `alpha`, `beta`, and `gamma` are from the previous example.
     The `%nrstr()` is required to mask call to the `%doit2()` macro.
     Default `?` is replaced with `@`.